Court of King's Bench Forms

 Form 42A — Pending Litigation Order

-Form 42A is one of the forms prescribed by the Court as part of the Court of Queen's Bench Rules.
+Form 42A is one of the forms prescribed by the Court as part of the Court of King's Bench Rules.

 In some cases, a prescribed form cannot be simply printed for use in court proceedings.
 It is usually designed as a template with instructions for creating and completing the form as required.
 For example, a Statement of Claim must in Form 14A, which requires you to include the general heading in Form 4A and the covering page in Form 4C.